14K, 18K, 22K Gold Jewelry: Which One Is Best for You? (And Why 24K Is Not)

 24K gold is the purest form of gold—all 24 parts are gold.
 Due to the fact that 24K gold is malleable and can bend easily, it is not used in making gold jewelry as frequently.
 24K gold is more frequently used for making gold coins and bars.
 However, to make 24K gold coins more durable, a very little quantity of alloy is also added to the mixture.
 Certain electronics and medical equipment that require gold as a material, also use 24K gold.

-What’s Your Preferred Mix?
+What’s Your Preferred Gold Mix for Your Jewelry?

 24K gold coins and bars